emilia-miki/quantum-ds/README.md

 # quantum-ds

-A repository for the solutions of test tasks of Quantum DS.
+A repository for the solutions for test tasks of Quantum DS.